 In celebration of Sleep Awareness Week, SHEEX is sharing tips for you to follow on how you can sleep and perform like a pro.
 To reap the benefits of counting sheep for a sound night's sleep, it pays to be active.
 That's right!
 Your sleep quality truly is connected to your overall health.
 Whether you're an active athlete or an armchair point guard, we have some tips that will help bring out the workout warrior in you.
 According to the National Sleep Foundation, "lots of physical activity puts more demand on muscles and tissues and the body repairs itself during slumber.
 Sleep not only helps your body recover, it's also a surefire performance booster."

 Do you take regular naps?
 Stick to a daily sleep schedule?
 Have you created a peaceful space in your bedroom?
-We have seven performance and sleeping tips to improve your sleep no matter how athletic you consider yourself to be.
+We have eight performance and sleeping tips to improve your sleep no matter how athletic you consider yourself to be.

 1. Make your bedroom a retreat.

 It's important to keep the bedroom for just sleep.
 According to a study on Sleep and Athletic Performance conducted by Andrew M. Watson, "proper sleep hygiene is important for all athletes, including a proper sleep environment and schedule.
 Sleeping environments should be comfortable, cool, dark, without electronic devices and with minimal ambient noise or distraction."
-Entering into the boundaries of your bedroom will help you feel like the rest of the day is in the past.
+Entering the boundaries of your bedroom will help you feel like the rest of the day is in the past.
 Disconnect from the world, because we promise it will be there tomorrow.

 2. Stick to a routine.

 When you practice good sleeping habits, your mind and body will thank you for creating a sleep routine that caters to your active self.
 Having a consistent bedtime and wake-up call every single day will keep you from getting out of sync.
 If your routine falls to the wayside, you can experience fatigue and mood swings that will cause problems during work or play.